ntsmith/dev-container-recipes/ReadMe.md

 ### Steps to Run Each Dev Container

+1. Make sure you have the "Dev Containers" extension installed in VSCode

-1. Clone this repository:
+2. Clone this repository:
    ```bash
    git clone https://github.com/ntsmith/dev-container-recipes.git
    cd dev-container-recipes
    ```
-2. Open VSCode for a subdirectory containing a devcontainer.
+3. Open VSCode for a subdirectory containing a devcontainer.
 For example to use DuckDB, type

 ```bash
 code databases/duckdb
 ```

-3. Click **Reopen in Container**.
+4. Click **Reopen in Container**.

-4. Wait for the container to build and initialize.
+5. Wait for the container to build and initialize.

-5. Run the Jupyter notebook to explore the demo.
+6. Run the Jupyter notebook to explore the demo.